 To access the dialplan editor panel, select the Services $^{\nwarrow} \to$ Dialplan Editor menu.
-The panel is split into four main areas:
+The panel is split into two main areas:

-- on the top right there's the toolbar with all the possible actions; - on the left there's the library, where all building blocks are present; - on the top right, there's the tools area, used to perform several operation within the main work area, see section 15.7 on page 133 for reference; - on the right, there's the main work area where the dialplan is built.
+- on the top there are several drop down menus with all building blocks and a tools area, used to perform several operation within the main work area, see section 15.7 on page 138 for reference; - on the center, there's the main work area where the dialplan is built.

-The main work area can be panned by clicking on an empty area with the pointer, and moving around while keeping the click pressed.
+The main work area can be panned, enabling Panning mode, and moving around while keeping the click pressed.
 This is useful to move around in an extended tree without having to keep the zoom level too low.

-- Adobe Flash Player plugin with version number higher than 11.5.31 is required to use the dialplan editor. - The dialplan allows you to solve practically any call routing and call property manipulation requirement that you may have.
+The dialplan allows you to solve practically any call routing and call property manipulation requirement that you may have.
 The dialplan editor is very flexible in allowing the construction of decision trees based on linked routing and mapping tables.
 However you should take care not to use too many tables and an over-elaborate structure.
 The configuration may become large and difficult to manage.
 Always try to keep it as simple as possible and try to group routing and mapping blocks using proper pattern matching in order to reduce the used blocks and entries in each single block.